Day Kimball Healthcare At Home:

 Billing and Payment Information

-- are benefitting from curative or life-prolonging treatments
+- with a terminal illness who are still seeking curative or life-prolonging treatments

 Palliative care may be introduced at any stage of an illness.
 It focuses on all aspects of a patient’s care, including